jordanadrianoo/Hack-Quarantine-2020/Flutter/README.md

 **Platform IDEs-**

-- *Microsoft Windows
+- *Microsoft Windows*
-- *Android toolchain
+- *Android toolchain*
-- *Android Studio
+- *Android Studio*
-- *IntelliJ
+- *IntelliJ*
-- *Visual Studio Code
+- *Visual Studio Code*

-if you see that any of the section is not checked or has a red x, follow the instuctions provided to install into which ever platoform you wish to develope on.
+If you see that any of the section is not checked or has a red x, follow the instuctions provided to install into which ever platoform you wish to develope on.

+For this project, we will be developing on Visual Studio Code.